 Similarly, the lack of a salesperson also means that you can’t negotiate price—but since online options are typically much less expensive that retail, this might not be a huge issue.

 In addition, you won’t be able to lean on a salesperson for assistance if you have questions (we’ll talk about how to work around this shortly).

 Regarding their specific products, one of the bigger drawbacks is that most online-only companies rely on independent factories (known as OEMs) to manufacture their mattresses, which have limited options available.

 As a result, there’s often little difference between these mattresses, with the exception of the foam layers found inside.

-Speaking of which, most online-online companies manufacture a single medium-firm option, so if you prefer an especially plush or firm sleeping surface, then you might need to stick with traditional retail options.
+Speaking of which, most online mattress companies manufacture a single medium-firm option, so if you prefer an especially plush or firm sleeping surface, then you might need to stick with traditional retail options.

-What Are The Major Differences Between Online Mattress Retailers?
+What Are The Major Differences Between Online Mattress Companies?